 An advance care plan tells your family and doctor your wishes about life support and other medical treatment.
 An advance care plan also allows you to appoint a person (called a substitute decision-maker or a health care agent) who can make treatment decisions for you when you can't speak for yourself.

-If you do not have an advance care plan, decisions about your medical care may be made by a doctor or a judge who doesn't know you.
+If you do not have an advance care plan, decisions about your medical care may be made by someone who doesn't know you or what you would want.

 It may help to think of an advance care plan as a gift to the people who care for you.
 If you have one, they won't have to make tough decisions by themselves.